How we use your data

 Depending on the laws of the country where you live, you may have other rights in respect of your personal information.
 If you wish to exercise any legal right in respect of your personal information, please contact us via one of the methods set out in section: Contact Us.
 In some cases, we may be entitled to decline a request you have made regarding your personal information, in accordance with application laws.
 We will explain if that is the case.
 Otherwise, we will meet your request as promptly as we reasonably can.
 If you have requested that we stop sending you marketing messages, please note that you may still receive them for a short period while the request is processed.

-For further information on your rights or to exercise them, write to our Data Privacy Officer or email: email@example.com
+For further information on your rights or to exercise them, please e-mail our Data Privacy Officer: firstname.lastname@example.org

 Cookies and your privacy